Conditional Gradient Methods: Applications of Frank–Wolfe algorithms

 In both settings, the Frank–Wolfe algorithm converges at a rate $\min_{1 \leq t\leq T} g_{t} = \mathcal{O}(1/\sqrt{T})$ and $\mathbb{E}[\min_{1 \leq t\leq T} g_{t}] = \mathcal{O}(1/\sqrt{T})$, where $T$ is the total number of iterations (fixed in advance).
 These have been compared to FGSM \citep{goodfellow15}, PGD \citep{madry18}, and MI-FGSM \citep{dong18} in the white-box setting, and to NES-PGD \citep{ilyas18nes} and bandit attack \citep{ilyas18bandit} in the black-box setting, where the goal is to attack the MNIST \citep{lecun98} and ImageNet \citep{deng09} datasets.
 Computational experiments show that among these methods, the Frank–Wolfe approach yields the best attack success rates (together with PGD and MI-FGSM in the white-box setting), and with the fastest convergence and the lowest distortion.

-\emph{Adversarial training} has the goal is to train a neural network with defence against adversarial attacks, e.g, by using a robust optimization formulation. \citet{madry18} analyze distortions in the \(\ell_{2}\)-norm and \(\ell_{\infty}\)-norm caused by training via projected gradient descent and demonstrate strong resistance to gradient obfuscation.
+\emph{Adversarial training} has the goal of training a neural network with defense against adversarial attacks, e.g, by using a robust optimization formulation. \citet{madry18} analyze distortions in the \(\ell_{2}\)-norm and \(\ell_{\infty}\)-norm caused by training via projected gradient descent and demonstrate strong resistance to gradient obfuscation.
 Adversarial training using Frank–Wolfe was then proposed in \citet{tsiligkaridis20}.

-Another defence is the use of \emph{interpretable} neural networks, which provide brief explanation for their predictions.
+Another defense is the use of \emph{interpretable} neural networks, which provide brief explanation for their predictions.
 The intent of the explanation is independent verification of the predictions, e.g., by humans.
-Defence against adversarial attacks is a by-product, as the goal usually is to detect wrong prediction for naturally occurring real-world data.
-See \citep{interpretableNN2022} for the use of conditional gradients in interpretable neural networks.
+Defense against adversarial attacks is a by-product, as the goal usually is to detect wrong prediction for naturally occurring real-world data.
+See \citet{interpretableNN2022} for the use of conditional gradients in interpretable neural networks.